bsc-mem/Mess-benchmark/README.md

 ```

-Below as an example, we show the structure and the main files for Mess benchmark in x86 CPU directory.
-Other platforms follow similar structure.
+Below we show the structure and the main files for Mess benchmark in x86 CPU directory.
+We picked x86 CPU as an example and other platforms follow similar structure.

 ```
 x86